Carlo M. Croce: Education and career

-In 2004, Croce moved to Ohio State University (OSU), where he had been an external advisor since 1988, receiving a initial salary of $475,000 and taking with him over 100 staff.
+In 2004, Croce moved to Ohio State University (OSU), where he had been an external advisor since 1988, receiving an initial salary of $475,000 and taking with him over 100 staff.

 In 2013, Croce resigned from the Ri.MED Foundation's scientific committee due to its director's support for the controversial Stamina therapy.

 In 2016, Croce was paid more than $850,000 by Ohio State.
-In 2019, Croce was removed as chair of the Department of Cancer Biology and Genetics at OSU, and he subsequently sued OSU to be reinstated, losing his request for a temporary restraining order although retaining his salary of $804,461 per year.
+In 2019, Croce was removed as chair of the Department of Cancer Biology and Genetics at OSU, and he subsequently sued OSU to be reinstated.
+His request for a temporary restraining order was denied but he retained his salary of $804,461 per year.
 Although Croce publicly stated that he was given no reason for his removal as chair, OSU produced a letter that provided such reasons, including that Croce "failed to provide appropriate evaluation and guidance for the faculty", "has been resistant to following normal procedures for developing faculty letters of offer and determining salary parameters", "has also not met some of the basic chair responsibilities regarding governance of the Department", and "is deficient in his ability to manage university and department finances".
 Regarding the latter, OSU has reported that Croce "mismanaged funds and engaged in non-compliance in clinical trials".

 Croce has received over $86 million in federal grants as a principal investigator, with $29.1 million received since he joined Ohio State.